Isoperimetric Bounds for Eigenvalues of the Wentzell-Laplace, the Laplacian and a biharmonic Steklov Problem: Abstract

 \section{Abstract}

-In this paper, we prove some isoperimetric bounds for lower order eigenvalues of the Wentzell-Laplace on bounded domains of a Euclidean space or a Hardamard manifold, of the Laplacian on closed hypersurfaces of a Euclidean space or a Hardamard manifold and of a biharmonic Steklov problem on bounded domains of a Euclidean space.
+In this paper, we prove some isoperimetric bounds for lower order eigenvalues of the Wentzell-Laplace operator on bounded domains of a Euclidean space or a Hadamard manifold, of the Laplacian on closed hypersurfaces of a Euclidean space or a Hadamard manifold, and of a biharmonic Steklov problem on bounded domains of a Euclidean space.
+Especially, interesting rigidity results can be obtained if sharp bounds were achieved.

 \markright{\sl F. Du, J. Mao, Q. Wang, C. Xia }